exercism/go/README.md

 This list of files can vary across exercises so let's quickly run through each file and briefly describe what it is.

-**cases_test.go** - This file contains [generated test cases](#generating-test-cases),
+* **cases_test.go** - This file contains [generated test cases](#generating-test-cases),
     and will only be present in some exercises.

-**example.go** - This is a reference solution for the exercise.
-This file is ignored by the `exercism fetch` command, as are any files that include the word *example* in the filename, or anything within the *.meta* directory.
+* **example.go** - This is a reference solution for the exercise.
+This file is ignored by the `exercism fetch` command.
+See [ignored files](#ignored-files) for details on which files are ignored.

-**leap.go** - This is a *stub file*, and will only be present in some exercises.
+* **leap.go** - This is a *stub file*, and will only be present in some exercises.

-**leap_test.go** - This is the main test file for the exercise.
+* **leap_test.go** - This is the main test file for the exercise.

-**.meta/** - The *.meta* directory is used to contain files that are not meant to be included when a user fetches an exercise, for instance test case generators.
+* **.meta/** - The *.meta* directory contains files that are not meant to be included when a user fetches an exercise, for instance test case generators.
+    See [ignored files](#ignored-files) for details on which files are ignored.

-**gen.go** - This file, within the *.meta* directory, generates the *cases_test.go* file, and will only be present in some exercises.
+* **gen.go** - This file, within the *.meta* directory, generates the *cases_test.go*
+    file, and will only be present in some exercises.
 See [generating test cases](#generating-test-cases) for more information.

 In some exercises there can be extra files, for instance the `series` exercise contains extra test files.

+### Ignored files

+When a user fetches an exercise, they do not need to get all the files within an exercise directory.
+For instance; the *example.go* files that contain an example solution, or the *gen.go* files used to generate an exercise's test cases.
+Therefore there are certain files and directories that are ignored when an exercise is fetched.
+These are:

+* The *.meta* directory and anything within it.
+* Any file that matches the `ignore_pattern` defined in the [config.json file](/config.json).
+    This currently matches any filename that contains the word `example`, **unless** it is followed by the word `test`, with any number of characters inbetween.

 ### Example solutions